 Flowering and Fragrance

-In cooler climates, the flowering can take up to 25 years.
+In cooler climates, flowering can take up to 25 years.

 Light and Temperature

 These plants are more tolerant of droughts if planted outdoors.
-Agave Colorata has been shown to be very tolerant of frost.
+Agave Colorata is very tolerant of frost.

 Watering and Feeding